The French Line: Reception

-Reviews were mostly negative.
-Bosley Crowther of The New York Times slammed the film as a "cheap, exhibitionistic thing in which even the elaboration of the feminine figure eventually becomes grotesque ...
+In a contemporary review for The New York Times, critic Bosley Crowther called the film "a fable that looks a faint stencil of 'Gentlemen Prefer Blondes,' touched up with smoking-room humor" and wrote: "There's no use pretending about this picture.
+It's a cheap, exhibitionistic thing In which even the elaboration of the feminine figure eventually becomes grotesque.
+It looks as though someone had the notion that a very low and rather tight bodice, continued through numerous costume changes, is worth more than anybody's script—which may be, indeed ...
 To say any more about the cheapness and obviousness of this R. K. O. film would be but to give it more attention.
 And that it most certainly does not deserve."

-Variety called it "a rather mild, gabby fashion parade in 3-D" with "little of the imaginative" in the direction or screenplay.
+Variety called the film "a rather mild, gabby fashion parade in 3-D" with "little of the imaginative" in the direction or screenplay.
 Richard L. Coe of The Washington Post wrote that "the essential sin of this half-baked dish is its dull, boring insistence.
 Since I am trying to forget the details as rapidly as possible, you will forgive me for not going into them specifically."
 The Los Angeles Times wrote, "As a romantic comedy with music, the film may be described as uninventively reminiscent of such predecessors as 'Gentlemen Prefer Blondes' and 'Roberta.'
 Even with an intermission it runs uncomfortably long."
 Harrison's Reports praised the "gorgeous" Technicolor but called the story "very weak, with the first three-fourths slow and uninspiring.
 It becomes lively in the model scenes in the last one-fourth, where flesh is displayed prominently, and in the dance sequences, where Miss Russell is tantalizing as she prances about in as scanty a costume as it is possible for a girl to wear."
 John McCarten of The New Yorker reported that he watched the film's 3D effects "with interest, if very little pleasure", and lamented that Mary McCarty was "grievously wasted on such trash."
 The Monthly Film Bulletin was somewhat kinder, writing that the script, "though low on comic situations, provides the star with some effective wisecracks and at least one number ('What is this I feel?') in which her comedy talent reveals itself as of a high order."

-Among more recent assessments, Time Out London described the song-and-dance routines as looking like "out-takes from Gentlemen Prefer Blondes and How to Marry a Millionaire, and Craig Butler of AllMovie gave it one-and-a-half out of five stars, calling it "loud, garish and trashy -- but not so much so as to be more than intermittently fun and amusing."